UQ-PAC/BASIL/readme.md

 `sbt run file.bil file.elf boogie`

 where `file.bil` is the lifted BIL file and `file.elf` is the elf file (for an example of how to generate this, look at `src/scripts/lift\_docker.sh`).
 A range of sample files can be found in the `samples` folder.
+This command must be run in the root directory of the project.
+For example, to run the `ifglobal` example use the command

+`run samples/that_compile/if/ifglobal.bil samples/that_compile/if/ifglobal.elf boogie`

 If you are likely to want to run multiple files you can launch the SBT shell using `sbt` and then run each file inside this shell using